jaidevreddy/elgibleboyfriend/README.md

+# Made it as a joke for my friend who recently broke up
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.